 - Your physical health is improving.

 Mental health and physical health are closely related, so when one suffers, the other does too.
 This also means that when one improves, the other does too.
-Wellbutrin is linked to improved sleep quality and can indirectly address insomnia.
-However, negative changes in your sleep pattern could also be a sign that Wellbutrin is working.
+There is a possibility that Wellbutrin can allow for individuals to sleep better, thus indirectly addressing insomnia.
+However, negative changes in your sleep pattern is also a possible side effect ofWellbutrin.
 Since it has stimulating effects, some people can find it harder to fall asleep and stay asleep on Wellbutrin.
-If you experience this side effect, talk to your psychiatrist.
+If you experience this side effect of Wellbutrin, talk to your psychiatrist.
 They can adjust the dosage or find a way to deal with the side effects.

 - Better focus and concentration.